-The examples may also be etymological fallacies ("logos" is greek for "word", which is where "logic" comes from, so logic is just toying with words) or just plain nonsensical pseudo-etymology (Did you know Jesus actually was a zoophile?
-He was a carpenter, and "carpenter" is "carp" "enter").
+The examples may also be etymological fallacies ("logos" is Greek for "word", which is where "logic" comes from, so logic is just toying with words) or just plain nonsensical pseudo-etymology (Did you know "shit" originated as an acronym for Ship High In Transit? note )

 - A joke: Do you know where the word "Politics" comes from?
-"Poly-", meaning "Many" and "-tics" meaning "Bloodsucking creatures."
+"Poly-", meaning "Many" and "-tics" meaning "Bloodsucking parasites."

 - Another joke: "Ex" means "former" and a spurt is a drip under pressure.
 So an "expert" is a "former drip under pressure".